 Charges related to false imprisonment may include kidnapping under PC 207 or child abduction per PC 278.
 As you can see, the prosecutor has discretion as to what specific charges are filed, if any, and if the defendant will be facing misdemeanor or felony allegations.
 Accordingly, if you are even suspected of being accused of false imprisonment or similar charges, it is important that you contact an experienced false imprisonment defense lawyer right away in order to open lines of communication with the prosecution before a formal filing determination is made.

-Defenses to California False Imprisonment Charges
+Possible Defenses a Lawyer Could Use to Fight a California False Imprisonment Charge

 The most common defense to false imprisonment is consent, which is exactly what it sounds like, meaning the alleged victim gave the accused express or implied consent to restrict his or her movement.
 Another common defense to PC 236 involves the use of self-defense.
-In this instance, the suspect may be justified in restricting another person's movement if he or she may present a credible danger such as when a wife locks her husband in the garage as he threatens her with a knife in hand.
+In this instance, the suspect may be justified in restricting another person's movement if he or she may present a credible danger, such as when a wife locks her husband in the garage as he threatens her with a knife in hand.

-The other major categories of self-defense may include a shopkeeper's privilege where a store owner may be able to detain a shoplifter caught in the act until law enforcement arrives.
+The other major categories of self-defense may include a shopkeeper's privilege, where a store owner may be able to detain a shoplifter caught in the act until law enforcement arrives.
 Similarly, law enforcement officers are granted certain powers to restrain the movement of others during lawful arrests or detentions.
 Finally, parents and legal guardians are afforded certain parental powers over their children, which may grant them the ability to restrict the free movement of their children in certain circumstances.

 Acquire Thoughtful, Intelligent Legal Representation for False Imprisonment in California

 At Aron Law Firm, we have extensive experience defending false imprisonment allegations as well as various other criminal charges.
 Our team is led by former prosecutor William M. Aron who has worked in all areas of criminal law.